Safety in your home

 You are particularly at risk when you are asleep because you cannot recognise the early symptoms of carbon monoxide poisoning.
 These can include tiredness, drowsiness, headache, nausea, pains in the chest and stomach pains.

-If you believe you have been exposed to carbon monoxide then you should seek urgent medical advice.
+If you believe you have been exposed to carbon monoxide then you should urgently seek medical advice.
 Carbon monoxide quickly leaves the blood and tests can be inaccurate if taken more than four hours after exposure has ended.
 So the faster you act, the better.

 We carry out a risk assessment on all properties with a communal water supply every two years.
-If there is any risk to your safety then we will take action needed.
-Most of our properties, particularly homes with water direct from the mains to combination boilers, will be very low risk.
+If there is any risk to your safety then we will take any action needed.
+Most of our properties, particularly homes with water supplied direct from the mains to combination boilers, will be very low risk.
 However we may want to check water temperatures or take water samples for testing.

 Depending on these results we may need to clean your water system or change your piping layout to reduce risk.
 If your boiler needs replacing it may be changed to a combination boiler to avoid the need to store water, as this can reduce risks.